CloudChi/FX-Framework/Script_Folders_Module.md

 - Modules present certain tools to the developer
 - Each subfolder type serves a specific purpose
 - Each subfolder has a suffix which matches the suffix of its parent module
-  - This is to differentiate the subfolders which would otherwise all have the same name
+  - This is to differentiate the subfolders which would otherwise all have the same name across Modules
 ![Folder Suffix](Screenshot_FolderSuffix.png)

 ## Two Types of Modules